 This class meets on Monday, Wednesday, and Friday of each week, from 11:00 am to 11:50 am.
-Lectures will be held in Seeley Mudd 207, while labs will be, depending on the content of the project, in either Seeley Mudd 006 (the digital lab) or Seeley Mudd 007 (the UNIX lab).
+Lectures will be held in Seeley Mudd 204, while labs will be in Seeley Mudd 007 (the UNIX lab).
 Although any given day may be used for lecture or lab, typically we will hold lectures on Mondays and Wednesdays, and labs on Fridays.
 I will announce, for any given class day, where you are expected to be.